expaso/hassos-addons/timescaledb/README.md

 docker pull ghcr.io/expaso/timescaledb/i386:stable
 ```

-You can replace latest with the version number you want to use.
+You can replace *stable* with the version number you want to use.

 Simply start it like this: